Effects of energy transition and the structural change on the extraction of natural resources in Germany

 Electricity generation using hard coal will be reduced between 2020 and 2026, initially in stages through competitive tendering for hard coal plants involved in the electricity market.
 In the tender procedure the plant operators state a bid price at which they are willing to cease using coal to power their plant.
 By participating in the competitive process, plant opera- tors receive appropriate financial compensation for phasing out hard coal.
 Small lignite plants up to 150 megawatts (MW) can take part in the tender proce- dures as well.
 The target data in 2022 (in each case 15 Gigawatt (GW) of hard coal and lignite), 2030 (8 GW hard coal, 9 GW lignite) and 2038 (zero GW) is to be achieved through this.
 Through this process the pos- sible maximum price per reduced MW falls from EUR165,000/MW (2020) to EUR89,000/MW (2026).
 Should the reduction targets set by law for hard coal capacities not be achieved, the tender from 2024 on- wards will be backed up by regulatory frameworks.
 From 2027 closures of hard coal workings will be exclusively on the basis of regulatory frameworks.

-On 25 November 2020 the European Union gave its approval under state aid rules with regard to the legal arrangements to reduce and end electricity genera- tion using hard coal.6 To reduce and end electricity generation in Germany from lignite, the KVBG specifies a binding plan to shut down lignite workings.
-It in- cludes, among other things, binding data on shutting down the mines and arrangements for compensating the operators of the closed lignite mines.
-According to this, RWE receives EUR2.6 billion and LEAG re- ceives EUR1.75 billion.7The statutory regulations are supported by a contract under public law8 in that lignite operators undertake – among other rules – to close all power plants and also to do so in a socially responsible way.
-The time when the individual lignite power plants will close is spread out between 2020 and 2038 as set out in Annex 2 of the Act to End Coal- Fired Power Generation, (KVBG).
+On 25 November 2020 the European Union gave its approval under state aid rules with regard to the legal arrangements to reduce and end electricity generation using hard coal.
+6 To reduce and end electricity generation in Germany from lignite, the KVBG specifies a binding plan to shut down lignite workings.
+It includes, among other things, binding data on shutting down the mines and arrangements for compensating the operators of the closed lignite mines.
+According to this, RWE receives €2.6 billion and LEAG receives €1.75 billion.
+7 The statutory regulations are supported by a contract under public law 8 in that lignite operators undertake – among other rules – to close all power plants and also to do so in a socially responsible way.
+The time when the individual lignite power plants will close is spread out between 2020 and 2038 as set out in Annex 2 of the Act to End Coal-Fired Power Generation, (KVBG).
 The contract also contains arrangements stipulating how to use the compensation payments to cover the follow-on costs of opencast mining and to safeguard these as well as comprehensive waiving of legal remedies by operators of lignite plants.
-In the Lausitz coalfield, the compen- sation payments are paid to special purpose vehicles that were set up in the course of precautionary agree- ments between the lignite operator and the Federal State of Brandenburg and Saxony (see chapter 7.1).
+In the Lausitz coalfield, the compensation payments are paid to special purpose vehicles that were set up in the course of precautionary agreements between the lignite operator and the Federal State of Brandenburg and Saxony (see chapter 7.1).
+From 2025 onwards, the annual compensation instalments attributable to the respective special purpose entity are to be paid into the special purpose entities by the Federal Government.
+LEAG’s payments in the years 2021 to 2024 can already be partially reimbursed by the Federal Government.

 The European Commission checks the appropriateness of the compensation payments to the operators of lignite power plants and their special purpose vehicles in a main examination proceeding under state aid legislation.
 These proceedings were opened on 7 May 2021.
 The purpose of the proceeding is to obtain greater legal certainty for all those involved.
-Examina- tion by the European Commission does not suspend in any way the implementation of the agreed trajectory for shutting down the power plants.
+Examination by the European Commission does not suspend in any way the implementation of the agreed trajectory for shutting down the power plants.
 The European Commission has jurisdiction over the proceedings.

 All the shares in LEVEB were pledged to the State of Brandenburg on 12 December 2019.
-Parallel to this, LEAG has paid the company an initial tranche of the basic amount totalling EUR10 million (out of a total of EUR102.9 million).9
+According to its own information, Lausitz Energie Bergbau AG (LEAG) contributed the full base amount of €102.9 million to LEVEB as of 30 June 2021.
+11

 Structural Strengthening Act

 The end of coal-fired power generation also means the end of coal mining in Germany.
-Whereas hard coal mining finished in Germany on 31 December 2018 (see chapter 6) and the power plants using hard coal that still exist operate with imported coal, lignite power plants are exclusively operated using domesti- cally mined lignite.
+Whereas hard coal mining finished in Germany on 31 December 2018 (see chapter 6) and the power plants using hard coal that still exist operate with imported coal, lignite power plants are exclusively operated using domestically mined lignite.
 According to the plan to shut down mines set out in the Coal Phase-Out Act, this mining will be reduced and will have finished by 2038.
-In order to mitigate the consequences of phasing out coal-fired electricity generation and to encourage economic growth in the regions affected by the phasing out of coal, the Structural Strengthening of Coal Regions Act (Structural Strengthening Act).10 came into force at the same time as the Coal Phase-Out Act was passed.
-To support structural change, until 2038 the lignite regions are receiving financial help of up to EUR14 billion for especially significant investments by the Federal States and municipalities.
-In addition to this, the Federal Government supports the regions through other measures which come within the government’s scope of responsibility, such as through extending research and development programmes, developing transport infrastructure projects or relocating government institutions.
+In order to mitigate the consequences of phasing out coal-fired electricity generation and to encourage economic growth in the regions affected by the phasing out of coal, the Structural Strengthening of Coal Regions Act (Structural Strengthening Act) 13 came into force at the same time as the Coal Phase-Out Act was passed.
+To support structural change, until 2038 the lignite regions are receiving financial help of up to €14 billion for especially significant investments by the Federal States and municipalities.
+In addition, the Federal Government supports the regions through further measures under its own responsibility with up to €26 billion until 2038.

-Furthermore, structurally weak locations of power plants operated with hard coal where hard coal has a great economic significance receive up to EUR1 billion of additional support.
+Furthermore, structurally weak regions with hard coal-fired power plants where hard coal has a great economic significance receive up to €1 billion of additional support.

 Renewable energies